mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

     to MACH composer ☁️.
 For more info about using the component registry, [take a look at its documentation](component-registry.md).

-3. **In CI/CD context you need to create API Client credentials"**
+3. **In CI/CD context you need to create API Client credentials**

-    When you are logged in from the commandlinek the MACH composer CLI will manage your API credentials for you through Github authentication. but in CI/CD context, you need to create a set of API Client credentials to make it work. `mach-composer` will detect the `MCC_CLIENT_ID` and `MCC_CLIENT_SECRET` environment variables.
+    When you are logged in from the commandline the MACH composer CLI will manage your API credentials for you through GitHub authentication. but in CI/CD context, you need to create a set of API Client credentials to make it work. `mach-composer` will detect the `MCC_CLIENT_ID` and `MCC_CLIENT_SECRET` environment variables.